mateusmeloxyz/metrobi-challenge/Q5/README.md

 - Without memoization: Extremely slow or impractical
 - With memoization: Completes in milliseconds

+## An even better approach

+The performance can be improved even futher by using the binomial distribution to calculate the probability of the egg breaking, instead of using recursion or the memoized approach.

 ## Example Results

 | Eggs | Floors | Minimum Attempts |